HelpBot Assistant

 export default App;

-Handling CRUD operations
+CRUD operations

-To manage CRUD (Create, Read, Update, Delete) operations using the WebApiAdaptor, follow the provided guide for configuring the Syncfusion® Grid for editing and utilize the sample implementation of the OrdersController in your server application.
+To manage CRUD (Create, Read, Update, Delete) operations using the WebApiAdaptor, follow the provided guide for configuring the Syncfusion® Grid for editing and utilize the sample implementation of the OrdersController in the server application.
 This controller handles HTTP requests for CRUD operations such as GET, POST, PUT, and DELETE.

 import { ColumnDirective, ColumnsDirective, GridComponent, ToolbarItems, EditSettingsModel, Toolbar, Edit, Inject } from '@syncfusion/ej2-react-grids';